-We are delighted that Welsh writer and poet Eloise Williams will judge the 2013 competition.
+We are delighted that Welsh writer and poet John Evans judged the 2014 competition.

 The poems will be judged anonymously to ensure a fair

 competition and unbiased result and winners will be announced on

 our website here as

 well as in the local and national press.